ntk148v/til/software-architectures/README.md

 ### 5.1.
 Overview

+- Microservice Architecture is about decomposing a Software System into autonomus Modules which are independently deployable and which communicates via lightweight, language agnostic way and together they fulfill the business goal.
 - A variant of SOA structural style - arranges an application as a collection of loosely-coupled services.
   - Highly maintainable and testable
   - Loosely coupled